KWPN (AM)

-KWPN (640 kHz, "ESPN Radio 640") is a commercial AM radio station licensed to Moore, Oklahoma, and serving the Oklahoma City metropolitan area.
-It is owned by Cumulus Media and airs a sports format.
-While Cumulus owns three sports stations in Oklahoma City, WWLS-FM and WKY have mostly local shows on weekdays, while KWPN carries mostly syndicated programming from ESPN Radio.
-The studios and offices are on NW 64th Street in Northwest Oklahoma City.
+KWPN (640 kHz, "ESPN Radio 640") is a commercial radio station licensed to serve Moore, Oklahoma.
+The station is owned by Cumulus Media, and airs a sports radio format.
+KWPN's studios and offices are on NW 64th Street in Northwest Oklahoma City.

-KWPN's transmitter is off West Indian Hills Road in Norman.
-It broadcasts with a power of 5,000 watts by day; because AM 640 is a clear channel frequency, reserved for Class A KFI in Los Angeles, KWPN must reduce power to 1,000 watts at night to avoid interference.
+KWPN's transmitter is off West Indian Hills Road in Norman, and broadcasts with a power of 5,000 watts by day.
+At night, KWPN must reduce power to 1,000 watts, to avoid interference with KFI a clear-channel station in Los Angeles.
 A directional antenna is used at all times.

 History

 University of Oklahoma

 On September 26, 1922, the station signed on as sequentially assigned WNAD in Norman.
 It was owned by the University of Oklahoma, with its studios located in Science Hall.
 In the early days of broadcasting, several universities put non-commercial radio stations on the air as a service to students, faculty and the local community.
 From 1929 to 1941, WNAD broadcast on 1010 kilocycles and was required to go off the air at sunset.

 In 1941, when the North American Regional Broadcasting Agreement (NARBA) was enacted, the station moved to 640 kHz.
-Being lower on the dial gave WNAD a wider coverage area, though the station was still required to be off the air at night, to protect 50,000-watt clear channel KFI in Los Angeles (as AM radio waves travel further at night).
+Being lower on the dial gave WNAD a wider coverage area, though the station was still required to be off the air at night, to protect 50,000-watt clear channel KFI in Los Angeles, because at night Medium frequency radio signals travel greater distances.